 A bachelor's degree is generally required for employment as a healthcare service manager, and a master's degree is often preferable for those looking to advance to mid- and upper-level management positions.
-A 2014 report by the U. S. Bureau of Labor Statistics showed that 37% of healthcare service managers worked in hospitals, and another 10% worked in nursing and residential care facilities (www.bls.gov).
-The same report lists a median annual salary of $94,500 in 2015 and estimates growth of 17% in employment from 2014 to 2024 for healthcare managers.
+A report by the U. S. Bureau of Labor Statistics showed that medical and healthcare service managers are expected to increase by 18% in employment growth in 2018-2028 (www.bls.gov).
+The same report lists a median annual salary of $99,730 in 2018.

 Continuing Education Opportunities